 - (1) Pre-tax reclassification adjustments relating to available-for-sale securities are reported in net realized capital gains (losses) and net realized capital gains (losses) on funds withheld assets on the consolidated statements of operations. - (2) See Note 4, Derivative Financial Instruments, under the caption "Effect of Fair Value and Cash Flow Hedges on Consolidated Statements of Operations" for further details. - (3) Includes the discount rate remeasurement gain (loss) associated with the LFPB and the associated reinsurance recoverable.
-See Note 8, Future Policy Benefits and Claims, under the caption "Liability for Future Policy Benefits" for further details. - (4) See Note 9, Market Risk Benefits, for further details. - (5) Amount is comprised of amortization of prior service cost (benefit) and recognized net actuarial (gain) loss, which is reported in operating expenses on the consolidated statements of operations.
+See Note 8, Future Policy Benefits and Claims, under the caption "Liability for Future Policy Benefits" for further details. - (4) See Note 9, Market Risk Benefits, for further details. - (5) The 2023 pre-tax reclassification adjustment related to the release of the cumulative translation adjustment from the dissolution of a foreign subsidiary. - (6) Amount is comprised of amortization of prior service cost (benefit) and recognized net actuarial (gain) loss, which is reported in operating expenses on the consolidated statements of operations.
 See Note 12, Employee and Agent Benefits, under the caption "Components of Net Periodic Benefit Cost" for further details.

 Principal Financial Group, Inc.

 Notes to Condensed Consolidated Financial Statements - (continued)

-March 31, 2024
+September 30, 2024

 (Unaudited)